netwerxs/Windows-Backup/README.md

 %0 - In windows batch files this equals the name of the batch file

 Please study the batch file, you'll see what's happening.

+## Nightly Backup ##

+Schedule c:\windows\system32\mywinbu.cmd to run every night at 10:00 PM.
+All you need to do is change the backup brive before 10:00 PM.
+MyWinBU.cmd will find the drive based on it's Volume Name and then do an image backup of your server drives to the Volume Name usb drive.
+If you have enabled Shadow Copies on your server disks (not the backup drives) then you will get incremental backups which is real nice.